The Running Man (2025 film): Critical response

-Audiences polled by CinemaScore gave it an average grade of "B+" on an A+ to F scale, the same as the original film.
+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 52 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave it an average grade of "B+" on an A+ to F scale, the same as the original film, and a definite recommend score of 58%.

 Chris Klimek called The Running Man a "bloody hoot" in a 3.5-out-of-4 review for The Washington Post, with praise for the direction and performances.
 Matt Zoller Seitz of RogerEbert.com gave it two and a half out of four, writing: "The relentless pace generates enough of an endorphin rush to power the movie beyond plausibility nitpicking.
 It also prevents the audience from probing its worldview too closely, up to a point.
 That's probably for the best."
 Owen Gleiberman of Variety viewed the remake as an improvement on the 1987 Schwarzenegger movie, but he did not find the dystopian themes unique or compelling.
 Gleiberman wrote that "because we’ve seen so many garishly downbeat sci-fi movies, dystopia is now the air that our imaginations breathe."
+Peter Bradshaw of The Guardian awarded the film three stars out of five, calling it "retro-futurist and steampunky, though it is always watchable and buoyant."
+He reserved praise for Wright's confident direction.

+An NPR review by Linda Holmes points out the irony of this dystopian plot, originally written in 1982 by Stephen King, that takes place in the USA of some indeterminate future that has finally caught up with the 2025 real-life reality in America of massive income gaps, extreme poverty, unaffordable and thus unobtainable healthcare costs, environmental destruction and corporate greed-fueled human rights abuses depicted in the movie.

+Stephen King's response

-Stephen King, who disliked the original film, praised the 2025 adaptation, calling it a "bipartisan thrill ride".
+King himself praised the adaptation, calling it a "bipartisan thrill ride".
+He read and approved the script changes, finding the film captured the book's essence of the protagonist being hunted in the real world, unlike the 1987 film.